jeffpar/pcjs/tools/pc/README.md

     [node] pc.js [machine file] [local directory] [DOS command] [options]

-The first argument is the name of PCjs machine configuration files, such as [ibm5160.json](ibm5160.json) or [ibm5170.xml](ibm5170.xml), and the second is the name of a folder (eg, `empty`) containing files to copy to the machine's hard disk:
+The first argument is the name of a PCjs machine configuration files, such as [ibm5160.json](ibm5160.json) or [ibm5170.xml](ibm5170.xml), and the second is the name of a folder (eg, `empty`) containing files to copy to the machine's hard disk:

-	% pc.js ibm5150 empty
+	% pc.js ibm5156 empty

-or, if your operating system doesn't automatically associate `.js` files with [Node](https://nodejs.org/en):
+If your operating system doesn't automatically associate `.js` files with [Node](https://nodejs.org/en), then use:

-	% node pc.js ibm5150 empty
+	% node pc.js ibm5160 empty

 > NOTE: On Windows, the first time you attempt to run a `.js` file from the command-line, Windows may prompt you to associate a program with it (eg, "C:\Program Files\nodejs\node.exe"), and while this will eliminate the need to type `node`, the association may not automatically pass along any command-line arguments.
 >